Pacific Southwest, Region 9

 Water Loss Control: Tools, Policies, and Successful Programs

 Effective water loss control programs will reduce real (i.e., leaks) and apparent losses (i.e., improperly metered consumption).
 Controlling loss can increase revenue and water supply, an especially effective strategy during times of drought and economic uncertainty.
-This webcast will bring together plant operators, utility management, engineering consultants, project developers, regulators, and academics interested in learning about tools to manage water loss, policies to facilitate program adoption, and successful case studies.
-Join us for this free webcast on October 15th, 2014 at 10:00 am PST.
+This webcast brought together plant operators, utility management, engineering consultants, project developers, regulators, and academics interested in learning about tools to manage water loss, policies to facilitate program adoption, and successful case studies.

 - Learn about free water loss control tools